 - Lumpectomy and radiation

 It is also an option for women who have had prophylactic mastectomies due to their family history or positive genetic testing.
+It is best to work closely with both your reconstructive surgeon and oncologist to determine your best options.

 Dr. Ali and Dr. Tamir generally recommend undergoing breast reconstruction at the same time as your mastectomy procedure since it expedites the process of restoring a sense of wholeness and femininity following your cancer treatment.
 In addition, immediate breast reconstruction allows Dr. Ali and Dr. Tamir to spare more of your skin and achieve a shorter scar.